threefoldfoundation/info_threefold_pub/wiki/technology/consensus3_mechanism/roadmap_tfchain3.md

 ## TFChain / DAO 3.1.x

-TBD version nr, planned end Q1 2022
+TBD version nr, planned Q1 2022

 This version adds more layers to our existing DAO and prepares for an even more scalable future.